javiser/crescendo-clock/hardware/README.md

 - Small brass inserts and screws.

 Follow these steps:
-1. Put an SD card with the necessary audio files as explained in the [resources section](../resources/README.md)
+1. Put an SD card with the necessary audio files
 2. Put the brass inserts in for the four internal corners where the board is attached
 3. Prepare the cables and connectors in advance, play attention to where everything is attached and the length of the required cables
 4. Slide in the finished board and screw it into the inserts